rogerjdeangelis/utl-using-sentinels-to-restrict-update-to-common-columns-in-master-table-and-transaction-table/README.md

     Problem: Using sentinels to restrict update to common columns in master table ana transaction table

-    This is a useful 'out of the box' technique originally by Mike Keintz.
+    This is a useful 'out of the box' technique originally by Mike Keintz and Paul Dorfman.
     This techniques has mamy PDV restructuring applications.

     Good Catch by Mark  (see more details on end)